 To receive free tax preparation assistance at one of the 11 coalition sites, you must have household income of less than $53,000 in 2014.

 Click here for a downloadable version of the local flyer that contains the information below and locations and hours of tax sites.

-NEW in 2013, the Coalition offers taxpayers the opportunity to prepare their own taxes online and file electronically at no charge.
-Individuals and families with combined income of less than $58,000 may file at www.myfreetaxes.com/charlottesville, a service provided by the Coalition.
+Tthe Coalition offers taxpayers the opportunity to prepare their own taxes online and file electronically at no charge.
+Individuals and families with combined income of less than $58,000 may file at www.myfreetaxes.com, a service provided by the IRS.